 If you are just finding out about your pet’s hip dysplasia, there are things you can do to relieve pain and improve your dog's quality of life.

-Treatment options for hip dysplasia in dogs varies from one case to the next.
+Treatment options for hip dysplasia in dogs vary from one case to the next.
 Plus, some treatments can be costly and hard on your dog.

 Surgical treatment is often necessary for more serious conditions.
 But, non-surgical treatments can be just as effective in keeping your dog comfortable and helping with pain relief.
 No matter what treatment option you choose, you can help improve your pet’s quality of life.